s3alfisc/wildrwolf/README.md

-The `rwolf` package implements Romano-Wolf multiple-hypothesis-adjusted p-values for objects of type `fixest_multi` from the `fixest` package (currently for one-way clustered inference) via the pairs or wild cluster bootstrap.
-At its current stage, the package is highly experimental and it is not sufficiently tested.
+The `rwolf` package implements Romano-Wolf multiple-hypothesis-adjusted p-values for objects of type `fixest_multi` from the `fixest` package (currently for one-way clustered inference) via a wild cluster bootstrap.
+At its current stage, the package is highly experimental and it is not thoroughly tested.

 ## Installation